trigger-corp/Forge-Documentation/source/weather/tutorial-4.rst

 Remembering the previous location
 --------------------------------------
-**Goal: show different weather reports based on the selected city; and remember the previous selected city** The following code should be placed inside of the document ready listener.
+**Goal: show different weather reports based on the selected city; and remember the previous selected city**

+The following code should be placed inside of the document ready listener.
 When a new city is selected we want to store it in local storage, so if the application is restarted the last selected city will be the default selection.

 The following code sets up a handler which listens for city change.
 When a new city is selected it is saved to preferences, the old content is cleared from the page, and the forecast for the new city is retrieved and displayed.

-``forge.prefs.set`` call takes four parameters, the name of the preference to store, the value, success callback, and error callback.
+``forge.prefs.set`` call takes four parameters, the name of the preference to store, the value, success callback and error callback.
 The last two parameters can be omitted in this context::

     $('#city_menu').change(function() {